Whopper92/chessbot/HW-README/README-HW1.txt

 6) Future considerations
   At the time of this writing, I am currently working on implementing a full rspec test suite, featuring Travis continuous integration.
-Hopefully these tests will not take too long to write and will save my many headaches down the road.
+Hopefully these tests will not take too long to write and will save me many headaches down the road.